 Romans 2:15 “Which shew the work of the law written in their hearts, their conscience also bearing witness, and [their] thoughts the mean while accusing or else excusing one another;)”

-When you look at the bottom line, it is this, our conscience tells us whether we are saved or not.
+Bottom line is this; our conscience tells us whether we are saved or not.
 We need no one else to accuse us; we know in our heart what our true relationship with God is.
 What if we know in our heart we are lost?
 I can say one thing, repent and ask God to give you a new life in Him.
 God will not refuse those who earnestly seek Him.

 Hebrews Chapter 10 Second Continued Questions

 - Where remission of these is, there is no more _________ for sin.

 - What one word tells what happened to the sins Jesus died for?

 - In Matthew 26:28, what is Jesus’ blood called?

 - How long is the sacrifice of Jesus’ blood for sin good?

 - What one word tells us who this sacrifice was for?

 - How do we have boldness to enter into the Holiest place?